Employee Pet Policy

 - Pets should not make excessive noise or demonstrate behavior that is disruptive to others.

 - Pet owners are expected to clean up after their pets, in the employee’s office as well as on any College grounds.
 Pets on campus should not cause any additional work for custodial or maintenance personnel.
+Failure to clean up after your pet may result in a cleaning fee and/or revocation of pet's campus access.

 - Maintenance, security and custodial services will not enter any office where there is a pet present.